 All Linux commands result in an accounting record, including commands run as part of the login process or as a sub-processes of other commands.
 This can sometimes generate a large number of accounting records.

-The IP address and encryption key of the server should be configured in the
+Configure the IP address and encryption key of the server in the

 /etc/tacplus_servers file.
 Minimal configuration to